4.4) Comparing phases of measured difference current with an ideal vector difference current

 Now that a curve similar to a sinusoidal wave as stated in the text books has been obtained, it is possible to analyse this data still further by separating the difference current into the INCIDENT and REFLECTED components.

-Figure 21 INCIDENT and REFLECTED Currents of Longer Antenna
+Figure 21 Longer Antenna

 It can be seen from figure 21 that a linear change of current produces a vector difference curve almost identical to the measured curve and from this it can be assumed that if the INCIDENT and REFLECTED current drops are not exactly linear, they are almost so.